 The lifetime costs of paralysis are dire, with the NSCISC reporting that patients pay between $45,000 and $200,000 a year in related costs, which can include surgeries, rehabilitation, medical equipment, medication, and other expenses.
 As new technology is continually being developed, allowing paralysis victims to have more mobility, these costs may fluctuate.
 In the long run, this tech may reduce the annual costs of an injury by allowing the victim to live more independently, but upfront, these treatments are very expensive.

 If your injuries were caused by someone else’s negligence, then you should not have to pay the cost for getting better.
-Here at Wingate, Russotti, Shapiro & Halperin, LLP, our New York personal injury lawyers have fought for numerous clients who experienced paralysis as a result of someone else’s actions.
+Here at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our New York personal injury lawyers have fought for numerous clients who experienced paralysis as a result of someone else’s actions.
 We know how difficult your future may be, but we can also fight to get you the compensation you need to live a better life.
 We work closely with experienced physicians to make sure our clients get the best treatment possible, which may include more advanced technology.
 To discuss your options after an accident, call us at (212) 986-7353 to receive a free case evaluation.